-This non-snaking draft will feature the 16 franchises competing in the first round of the Klein Cup playoffs.
-Those franchises will be filling out their 23-man active rosters, replacing players from non-playoff NHL teams.
-The draft order will reflect the UFHL regular-season standings, with the highest seed picking first overall and any wild cards advancing from the play-in round picking last (WC1 would pick ahead of WC3).
-The eight franchises earning byes through the play-in round will pick 1-8, followed by the eight franchises advancing from the play-in round based on their seeding (9-16).
-That order remains the same for every round.
+This non-snaking draft featured the 16 franchises competing in the first round of the Klein Cup playoffs.
+Those franchises filled out their 23-man active rosters, replacing players from non-playoff NHL teams.
+The draft order reflected the UFHL regular-season standings, with the highest seed picking first overall and the lone wild card advancing from the play-in round picking last.
+The eight franchises earning byes through the play-in round picked 1-8, followed by the eight franchises advancing from the play-in round based on their seeding (9-16).
+That order remained the same for every round.

-This is a very unique concept with the draft pool comprised of players from NHL playoff teams who will be loaned by the 15 UFHL franchises that fail to qualify for the first round of the Klein Cup playoffs.
-That will include players from the eight franchises that lose in the play-in round as well as the seven franchises that weren’t drawn into the playoff bracket.
+This is a very unique concept with the draft pool comprised of players from NHL playoff teams who are loaned by the 15 UFHL franchises that failed to qualify for the first round of the Klein Cup playoffs.
+That included players from the eight franchises that lost in the play-in round as well as the seven franchises that weren’t drawn into the playoff bracket.

-If those players are drafted by a franchise that wins prize money in the Klein Cup playoffs, the loaned players will take a small portion of that purse back to their original non-playoff franchise.
-That keeps everyone involved and interested in the UFHL playoffs — cheering on their team as well as their individual players.
+If those players were drafted by the franchise that wins prize money as the Klein Cup champion, the loaned players will take a small portion of that purse back to their original non-playoff franchise.
+This keeps everyone involved and interested in the UFHL playoffs — cheering on their team as well as their individual players.
 It also ensures the UFHL playoffs start on a level playing field, with every franchise rostering the same amount of players for the first round.

 This playoff draft will be an annual event, with the UFHL playoffs always taking place at the same time as the NHL playoffs — unlike most fantasy leagues, where the playoffs occur during the NHL regular season.
 The UFHL regular season will run through the end of the NHL regular season, followed by the playoffs for both the NHL and the UFHL.
 In a normal, non-COVID year, the 16 UFHL franchises that qualify for the Klein Cup playoffs will be drafting players from the 15 non-playoff franchises following the UFHL regular season.

-However, this is an abnormal year and the UFHL has adapted their playoffs to accommodate the NHL’s play-in round.
-As a result, the UFHL play-in round will also require franchises to have the same amount of players from NHL play-in round teams.
-To accomplish that, the franchises with more players will drop the necessary amount to match their opponent’s total.
-For example, if the Stallions had 20 active players and the Bandits had 12 active players, the Stallions would need to drop eight players of their choosing to make it equal.
+However, this is an abnormal year and the UFHL adapted their playoffs to accommodate the NHL’s play-in round.
+As a result, the UFHL play-in round also required franchises to have the same amount of players from NHL play-in round teams.
+To accomplish that, the franchises with more players dropped the necessary amount to match their opponent’s total.
+For example, if the Stallions had 20 active players and the Outlaws had 12 active players, the Stallions would have dropped eight players of their choosing to make it equal.

-This lottery will determine the order for the Entry Auction, which is the UFHL’s equivalent to the NHL Entry Draft.
-This lottery will feature the seven non-playoff franchises and the eight losers from the play-in round — mirroring the NHL lottery system.
-The UFHL lottery will be weighted, with the play-in losers getting worse odds — their names will be in the hat twice to just once for the non-playoff franchises.
-The draws for this lottery will also be counting down, from 15th to first overall, with the results recorded and uploaded to the UFF Sports YouTube channel.
+This lottery determined the order for the Entry Auction, which is the UFHL’s equivalent to the NHL Entry Draft.
+This lottery featured the seven non-playoff franchises and the eight losers from the play-in round — mirroring the NHL lottery system.
+The UFHL lottery was weighted, with the play-in losers getting worse odds — two designated balls in the bingo machine to just one ball for the non-playoff franchises.
+This lottery was also counting down, from 15th to first overall, with the results live streaming on the UFF Sports YouTube channel.

 However, the auction format works different than a standard draft.
 With the Entry Auction, five franchise owners will be in the auction room bidding on the same prospect.
 So the owners drawn first to fifth are all winners, essentially, and will all have a chance at Alexis Lafreniere — assuming he’ll be selected first overall in the NHL Entry Draft.
 The winning bidder among those five owners will leave the auction room with Lafreniere and the franchise owner drawn sixth in this lottery will enter — joining the remaining four — to bid on Quinton Byfield or whoever is selected second in the NHL Entry Draft.
 Then that winner leaves and the franchise owner drawn seventh enters, with the process continuing until the top 62 prospects are auctioned off — all those selected in the top two rounds of the 2020 NHL Entry Draft.